bstollnitz/sindy/sindy/oscillator-pysindy/README.md

 # Discovering equations from data using SINDy

-For a detailed explanation of the code in this folder, check out the accompanying blog post: [Discovering equations from data using SINDy](https://bea.stollnitz.com/blog/sindy-lorenz/).
+For a detailed explanation of the code in this folder, check out the accompanying blog post: [Using PySINDy to discover equations from experimental data](https://bea.stollnitz.com/blog/oscillator-pysindy/).

 ## How to run this code on a GitHub Codespace